-Child Life at Penn State Children's Hospital welcomes second facility dog
+Child Life at Penn State Health Children’s Hospital welcomes second facility dog

 Becky joins Kaia, also a golden retriever, as the second full-time facility dog at the Children's Hospital.
 Both dogs are part of the Child Life team, and work 40 hours a week, with time set aside for downtime, walks and naps.